-Dr. Elizabeth Simmons-O'Neill, PhD, is a faculty member at the University of Washington in Seattle, where she teaches medieval literature and community-based research and writing in the Social Sciences, Directs the Community Literacy Program in partnership with high needs K-12 public schools, and Coordinates the UW in the High Schools English Program, though which over 60 high school teachers across the state offer UW composition courses in their high school classrooms.
+Dr. Elizabeth Simmons-O'Neill, PhD, is an emeritus faculty member from the University of Washington in Seattle, where she taught medieval literature and community-based research and writing in the Social Sciences, Directed the Community Literacy Program in partnership with high needs K-12 public schools, and Coordinated the UW in the High Schools English Program, through which over 60 high school teachers across the state offer UW composition courses in their high school classrooms.

 I support the UBU Project because it is an outstanding model for STEAM education for all students, integrating arts-based activities into content-area learning through projects which engage students as individuals and as members of learning communities.
 The UBU Project, co-led by professionals in the performing arts and in education, works closely with K-12 teachers and curricula to deepen students' content area knowledge, develop their creative skill and confidence, and build their self-esteem and ability to communicate with others through joyful learning experiences.